schneist/CodeKommune/README.md

 Yes it is the model for a backend guy to go full stack :)

+Plan:

+The single point of truth for communication about business object should be the graphql schema.
+It could be visually edited like in:   https://github.com/slothking-online/graphql-editor So I need to generate the common case classes out of it.

 Contributing:

 Well despite its age it is in a very limited but also fluid state, after all it is my PlayGround .